We’re replacing and upgrading the Harding Street Bridge to make it safer, more accessible and more user friendly.

 We are now in the final stages of designing the new Harding Street Bridge.
 Merri-bek City Council are leading the community engagement on this project, working closely with Darebin City Council, as the bridge is important to both municipalities.

-This round of feedback from the community will inform decisions as we proceed with the final detailed design.
+The feedback gathered from the community from March - April 2024 will inform decisions as we proceed with the final detailed design.

 Following the 2020 feasibility study and 2021 community engagement the following decisions have been made.
 These decisions are also in line with relevant engineering standards.